 Professor Feuerstein used the diagram above to illustrate the process of MLE.
 The O stands for the learner (or organism), the S stands for stimulus and the R stands for response.
 The H is the mediator or the human, helping the learner through the process.In most normal learning environments the stimulus (S) and the Organism (O) and the response (R) would be carried out by the learners alone without intervention from the mediator (H or Human).
 Whereas in MLE the Human (H) intervenes between the stimulus and Organism and the Organism and the Response (R).

-They become a critical part of learning so their "cause & effect" is validated, and not just wishful thinking.
+Learning principles become a critical part of thinking skills development.
+Their "cause & effect" is validated, and removes the habit of wishful thinking.

 To be able to meta-cognate, a child needs the right language to describe what they are thinking, how they are thinking and what impact their thinking has on their environment.